andrew-widjaja/Storeroom/README.md

 Storeroom is a lab supply management application that makes it easier to track and manage everything within a lab.
 This way, scientists can focus more on the science, and less on the logistics.

 ## Current features
-- Uploading new items
-- Updating and deleting current items
-- Filtering your items
 - Secure sign-in with Google
+- Uploading, updating and deleting items
+- Search-filtering your items
+- Low item quantity reminders
+- Clean and intuitive UI

 ## Demo
 ![create](https://user-images.githubusercontent.com/24427237/164559465-320d893b-d645-43c0-a2a1-602cc74685c1.gif)